 After successful completion of this course, students will be able to:

-- Outcome 1: Explain the nature and structure of human language, its biological foundations and its universal features as contrasted with other forms of communication
+- Outcome 1: Explain the nature and structure of human language, its acquisition process, its biological foundations, and its universal features as contrasted with various forms of non-verbal communication.

 - Outcome 2: Use the methods of phonological analysis as a practical tool to describe individual languages

-- Outcome 5: Describe linguistic change and the lexical reconstruction method used to infer time span, movements, and overall culture content of population groups.
+- Outcome 5: Describe linguistic change and the lexical reconstruction method used to infer time span, movements, and overall cultural content of population groups.